This nut-free Romesco sauce takes a slight spin on the traditional sauce with almonds, using hemp seeds instead.

 - 2 tablespoon olive oil divided

 - 2 cloves garlic

-- 2 tbsp lemon juice (about half a lemon)
+- 2 tablespoon lemon juice (about half a lemon)

 - Salt to taste

-Chop bell peppers and roma tomatoes in rough pieces (remove stems and seeds from peppers).
-Drizzle with 1 tbsp olive oil and a pinch of salt and roast in a 400 degree oven 25-30 minutes.
+- Chop bell peppers and roma tomatoes in rough pieces (remove stems and seeds from peppers).
+Drizzle with 1 tablespoon olive oil and a pinch of salt and roast in a 400 degree oven 25-30 minutes.

-In a blender, combine the roasted peppers and tomatoes, hemp seeds, parsley, garlic, lemon, and remaining 1 tbsp of olive oil.
+- In a blender, combine the roasted peppers and tomatoes, hemp seeds, parsley, garlic, lemon, and remaining 1 tablespoon of olive oil.
 Blend until a smooth puree.
 Add salt to taste.